 JazzTeam engineers joined the project in 2019.
 By this time, numerous technical debts and shortcomings appeared in the project, which blocked the obvious advantages of the established architecture:

-In terms of the incremental evolution of the product’s functionality — JazzTeam engineers have developed and delivered dozens of new epics and user stories.
+JazzTeam engineers have developed and delivered dozens of new epics and user stories.
 At the same time, a deep refactoring of the existing code was carried out and the coverage of the developed functionality with tests (GUI autotests and unit tests) was provided.

-In terms of consulting — partnership relations with the project stakeholders were established, the structure and processes in the development team were reorganized.
+Partnership relations with the project stakeholders were established, the structure and processes in the development team were reorganized.
 Also, Agile development principles were implemented and maintained, and a transparent reporting process was provided (incl. financial).

-In terms of closing the technical debts — a product version without the .NET layer was implemented.
+A product version without the .NET layer was implemented.
 It allowed the team to focus on the Linux platform, thereby significantly reducing the cost of hosting and technical support.
 Complete CI/CD processes were implemented, which accelerated the frequency of product delivery and improved the quality of delivered functionality.

 We have implemented a full-fledged QA phase (testing, quality assurance) in the life cycle of the project.
 Before JazzTeam came in, testing on the project was done spontaneously, with the role of QA performed by the developers themselves and one of the product owners.